Fiber for Dogs

 That’s why the right amount of fiber in his pet food is critical.
 It’s especially important for dogs because they have two small glands beside their anus that secrete a liquid that allows dogs to mark their territory.
 If your dog is constipated, these can become inflamed, which will make your furry friend very uncomfortable.

-Soluble fiber soaks up extra water in your dog’s colon and helps avoid problems like anal gland issues by making watery bowel movements or diarrhea much less likely.
+Soluble fiber soaks up extra water in your dog’s colon and may help avoid anal gland issues by making watery bowel movements or diarrhea much less likely.
 Too much fiber, however, can have the opposite effect and cause loose stool.

 What Sources of Fiber Should You Give Your Dog?